Temple Emanuel Early Childhood Development Center

 Pre-academic skill acquisition is embedded in all activities.

-Art, music and movement are integrated into daily school life.
+Art and music are integrated into daily school life.

 Hands-on investigation and open-ended exploration provide the foundation for learning.